 WHO ARE REACH & RISE® PROGRAM MENTORS?

-Mentors are volunteers who are at least 21 years of age, with varied cultural, educational, and professional backgrounds, who wish to make a positive impact on the self-esteem of young people in the southwestern Illinois area.
+Mentors are volunteers who are at least 21 years of age, with varied cultural, educational, and professional backgrounds, who wish to make a positive impact on the self-esteem of young people in the Gateway Region.
 Mentors commit to spending 1 hour per week with their mentee for a full year.
 The Y is committed to ensuring a safe and caring environment for its youth and will conduct face-to-face screenings as well as provide 15 hours of training to give mentors the tools they need before being matched with a mentee.

 WHO DOES THE PROGRAM SERVE?